datnguye/dbterd/docs/nav/guide/dbt-cloud/read-artifact-from-an-environment.md

     - You must be on a [Team or Enterprise plan](https://www.getdbt.com/pricing/) 💰
     - Your projects must be on dbt version 1.0 or later 🏃

-The assumption is that you've already get the dbt Cloud project ready and is having at least 1 environment, and 1 job run successfully in this environment.
+The assumption is that you've already got the dbt Cloud project ready and have at least 1 environment, and 1 job run successfully in this environment.

 ## 1. Prepare the environment variables